-Lecturers: prof. Mgr.
-Martin Slobodník, PhD., Mgr.
+Lecturers: Mgr.
 František Paulovič, PhD., Mgr.
 Miloš Procházka, PhD., prof. Mgr.
-Janka Benická, PhD.
+Janka Benická, PhD., Mgr. Ľuboš Gajdoš, PhD.

-FiF.KVŠ/A-boVS-305/15 Introduction into the Korean Studies: Culture and Society per week: 2 per level/semester: 28 Form of the course: on-site learning
+FiF.KVŠ/A-boVS-305/15 Introduction into the Korean Studies: Culture and Society

 During the teaching part, students will prepare a paper on a selected topic in the field of culture and society of Korea.
 The exact date and topics of the mid-term evaluation will be announced at the beginning of the semester.
 The total number of points from the continuous assessment that the student can get is 10.